Save for your first home through super

 How can I access my FHSS amount

-These are the steps you need to follow before ownership of any property occurs.
+These steps offer a brief guide of the process you need to follow before ownership of any property can occur.
+For full details of the FHSS steps, visit ato.gov.au

 Step 1: Request a determination